Updated April 9, 2024

 Siberian

-As their name suggests, the Siberian cat is made for cold weather.
+As their name suggests, the Siberian cat is made for handling the intense cold weather of Siberia.
 Their coat actually varies by season: In the winter, they will have a thick, rich, full, triple coat that would have protected them from their native Russia’s cold climate.
 In the summer, they shed the heavy winter coat for a shorter, less dense coat.

 Kurilian Bobtail